jibsaramnim/gpd-pocket2-hackintosh/README.md

 ## What Works

 - Full hardware acceleration
-- Audio (for the time bring you must choose between built-in OR external speakers...internal is fine as-is but you must delete voodoohda.kext for external sound to work)
+- Audio (for the time being you must choose between built-in OR external speakers...internal is fine as-is but you must delete voodoohda.kext for external sound to work)
 - Bluetooth
 - Battery reading and charging recognition
 - Both USB-A ports as-well as the USB-C port